 This page provides external links where you can view copies of relevant New Zealand legislation and information on Acceptable Solutions & Standards.
 We recommend that you use the NZ legislation website in order to be sure that you are using the latest version of any legislation, especially the Building Act and any Building Regulations.

 Changes in Legislation

 MBIE launched a new building system search engine, Building CodeHub, which helps people locate the latest building rules and guidance information for designing and constructing buildings.
-In addition, five commonly used building-related Standards and a handbook are now free to download from the Standards New Zealand website.
+In addition, building-related Standards are now free to download from the Standards New Zealand website.

 By making it easier for people to access building-related documents, MBIE hopes to see improved compliance with the Building Code, and more importantly, safer homes and buildings.